Snnzhao/Snnzhao.github.io/_pages/about.md

 Recent News
 =====
+* 03.2022 One survey paper is accepted by WSARAI.
 * 10.2022 Receive the NSF Award (Travel Grant) for CIKM.
 * 08.2022 One paper is accepted by CIKM 2022.
 * 05.2022 Receive the SIGIR Student Travel Grant for SIGIR.